 This may look like a contradiction at first, but how the left side (Body of Christ), could be by the right hand as well is explained in the next two diagrams.

 This is the key that unlocks the mystery.
 There are many types here, but note that the Father (Israel), crossed his arms.
-Because of the cross there was an exchange.
-(And because of the cross of Christ there was another exchange.
+Because of the cross, there was an exchange.
+Because of the cross of Christ, there was another exchange.
 Christ Jesus humbled Himself and took our place on the cross so that we would come into the inheritance of who He is.
-In Christ we are all sons in His image.)
-So the Father (Israel), has taken the younger son of Joseph and brought him into the status of His right hand of blessing, which is where the inheritance is, (Matthew 25:34).
-The 2-pillars become as one!

 Part 5: Two Pillars Elsewhere